-Author has written 15 stories for Road Rovers, Sonic the Hedgehog, Hanna-Barbera, Danger Rangers, Garfield, Extinctioners, Jungle Book, Transformers/Beast Wars, Disney, His Dark Materials, and Ultimate Spider-Man.
+Author has written 16 stories for Road Rovers, Sonic the Hedgehog, Hanna-Barbera, Danger Rangers, Garfield, Extinctioners, Jungle Book, Transformers/Beast Wars, Disney, His Dark Materials, Green Lantern, Ultimate Spider-Man, and Big Hero 6.

 Your friendly neighborhood writer here!
 The stories I write tend to be for canons that are either fairly obscure or just not very popular.
 I view fanfiction as practice for my original ideas, and it’s paid off I feel.
 It’s also just a really fun (but challenging) hobby!

-I am one of “those” people, who, if I notice a problem within canon – a plot hole, an inconsistency of some kind, a character(s) who’s just a little too perfect, etc., then I will comment on and address the issue in my work.
+I am also one of “those” people, who, if I notice a problem within canon – a plot hole, an inconsistency of some kind, a character(s) who’s just a little too perfect, etc, then I will comment on and address the issue in my work.
 I don’t feel that doing so makes me any less of a “true fan” or something.
 Honestly, most media isn’t without flaw.
-Some other writing-related pet peeves of mine's (aside from the aforementioned character bashing), includes characters acting out of character for no good reason, authors power tripping through their pet characters (see: Tails in the Sonic fandom, Spider-Man, Naruto in… well, Naruto, etc), and infidelity being shown in a positive light, and I make a conscious effort to avoid such things in my own work.
+Some other writing-related pet peeves of mine's includes characters acting out of character for no good reason, authors power tripping through their pet characters (see: Tails in the Sonic fandom, Spider-Man, Naruto in… well, Naruto, etc), and infidelity being shown in a positive light, and I make a conscious effort to avoid such things in my own work.

 Please feel free to review my work -- I wholeheartedly accept constructive criticism, as I'm always looking to improve my storytelling skills.
-Flames and just plain moronic reviews however, are not welcome and will be deleted without response.
+Flames and just plain moronic reviews however, are not welcome and will be deleted without response if possible.

 There are some things I keep getting asked about that I'm going to clear up here: